Dhruv-2003/dhruv-2003.github.io/content/posts/wintermute-alpha-challenge-25.md

 i loved participating in alpha challenge 2025. it pushed me into bytecode, flashloans, liquidations, and liquidity management in ways i hadn’t done before. more than anything, it showed me how much i enjoy this type of puzzle-solving. i ended up ranking 17th among 1000+ participants in the leaderboard with a score of 500, not bad ig. i’ll definitely keep joining these competitions and keep learning in public.

 thanks to wintermute for organising, and to everyone who shared their own approaches.

+connect with me on [twitter](https://twitter.com/0xdhruv) if you want to chat more about defi, smart contracts, or puzzles like these.